-After last year’s historic peace deal ending an over 50 year old civil war between the Colombian government and leftist guerrilla group the FARC, foreigners are finally able to safely access this beautiful land, and its rich, diverse culture.
+After the historic peace deal in 2019 ending an over 50 year old civil war between the Colombian government and leftist guerrilla group the FARC, foreigners are finally able to safely access this beautiful land, and its rich, diverse culture.
 Tourism has been exploding here over the past three years, growing 13% per year, and continues to rise along with foreign investment in real estate and industry.

 As we like to say to visitors, “The only danger in coming to Colombia is that you just might stay.”

 So what is so special about Colombia?
 Why are Americans and Europeans alike coming, and many times staying in Colombia?
 Besides it’s stunning physical beauty, delicious coffee, romantic pueblos, and famous magical realism authors like Gabriel Garcia Marquez, its all about the people.
 The culture of physicality, warmth, passion, close family ties, serving others, and joy.
 And let’s not forget sabor (flavor).
 Its not enough to read about in guide books or in walking tours to really experience this way of living.
 It must be experienced.
 And few things embody the essence of Colombia more than dancing salsa.